zalnaRs/PerMon/README.md

 # PerMon
 ### https://zalnars.github.io/PerMon/

-View your system performance on an other device!
+Easily view your system performance on an other device!

 > Written in JavaScript (NodeJs).